syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Validation.md

 #### Change the background and foreground color of error tip

 You can change the error tip background color by setting `Background` property of the border in `ValidationToolTipTemplate`.
-The error tip foreground color can be changed by setting `Foreground` property of the TextBlock in `ValidationTolTipTemplate`.
+The error tip foreground color can be changed by setting `Foreground` property of the TextBlock in `ValidationToolTipTemplate`.

 {% tabs %}
 {% highlight xaml %}